 Sound is now being used by clinical psychologists to help children with certain learning disabilities.

 Binaural beat frequencies are used to entrain people into very specific states of consciousness.

 Sound is used to alter brainwave states to help people with sleep disorders, chronic pain, anxiety, stress, grief, depression, and many more issues along with also facilitating creative expression.

 Listening to one’s own root frequency enables an individual to create a more centered and grounded awareness within their life.

 The technique called Bio-Tuning uses root frequencies and binaural beats, played back through a sound table, to entrain people into specific brainwave states.

 Sound and music are also used to help with difficult life transitions, including birth and death.

-The medical community also uses sound and music in a variety of applications such as: during surgery to relieve pain, to break up gallstones and to relax muscles using ultrasound.
+The medical community also uses sound and music in a variety of applications such as: during surgery to relieve pain, to break up gallstones and relax muscles using ultrasound.

 Doctors are now finding the resonant frequency of organs in order to help vibrate them back into a healthy state.